bbc/tams/docs/adr/0055-fine-grained-auth-storage-backends.md

 * Neutral, because changing of auth classes (or other tags) wouldn't require a re-deploy of the TAMS Service Implementation
   * Though use cases for frequent updating of these parameters are unclear
+* Bad, because additional CRUD logic, and associated methods and storage would be required to manage these tags

 ### Option 5: Add an auth-specific parameter to Storage Backends